House panel rejects drug pricing plan in setback to Biden

 Progressives, who initially demanded a $6 trillion plan, have said cutting the package to Manchin’s range would be unacceptable.

-The House Ways and Means Committee approved its part of the overall bill 24-19, with moderate Florida Rep. Stephanie Murphy the only Democratic voting no. She cited “spending and tax provisions that give me pause" but expressed optimism about supporting the legislation's final version.
+The House Ways and Means Committee approved its part of the overall bill 24-19, with moderate Florida Rep. Stephanie Murphy the only Democratic voting no. She cited “spending and tax provisions that give me pause" but expressed optimism about supporting a final version.

 That panel's revenue package includes $2.1 trillion in higher taxes, mostly on the rich and corporations.
 It also claims savings from its drug-pricing language, stronger IRS tax enforcement and an assertion that the legislation itself would spark economic growth.